mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

     }

 While certainly more verbose than the PyTorch version, I think it actually does a reasonable job of capturing the spirit of the PyTorch API.
-In descending order of severity, the added complexity and syntax mismatch stem from the following design differences in Rust:
+In descending order of severity, the added complexity and syntax mismatch stem from limits imposed by a number of design decisions made by the Rust developers:
 - No compositional inheritance
 - No introspection
 - No optional named arguments (kwargs)